AntoineSavage/pizzascript/README.md

 # Dictionaries

 Dictionaries are immutable and heterogenous containers of key/value pairs.
-All types can be keys in dictionaries
+Values of any types can be keys in dictionaries, because there is a strict ordering across all data types, regardless of type (yes, even functions)

 Here are some dictionary literals:
 ```